aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-7-release-notes/_index.md

 public enum PatternType
 {{< /highlight >}}

-Customers may now get and apply a pattern to a fill:
+Use Case: Explains how to get and apply a pattern to a fill.

-Use Case:
 {{< highlight csharp >}}
 // Open some document with a shape.
 Document doc = new Document("DocWithShape.docx");